k7n4n5t3w4rt/writing/source/_posts/The-Goal.md

 I went fishing the other day.
 I wanted to sit out on the wharf and fish.
 I wanted to catch something but I didn't really care what.

 I caught a stonefish.
 After the blue-ringed octopus, this is the most deadly thing I've caught around here.
 Stonefish have poisonous spines.
-Very.
-Poisonous.
 They are for stepping on and dying, not for catching.

 [![Image of a stonefish from The Encyclopedia Britanica](https://cdn.britannica.com/700x450/79/175979-004-36F859E3.jpg)](https://www.britannica.com/animal/stonefish-Synanceiidae-family)

-The real fisherfolk around here always know what they're fishing for.
-They come at the right time, with the right rig and the right bait to catch what they're after.
-Maybe they'll still get the odd stonefish but the chances of getting what they want are pretty good.
+The real fisher-folk around here always know what they're fishing for.
+They come at the right time, with the right rig and the right bait.
+Maybe they'll still get the odd stonefish but the chances of getting what they want are pretty good because the actually know what it is.

 _The tile of this post is a reference to [The Goal](https://en.wikipedia.org/wiki/The_Goal), by Eliyahu M. Goldratt_